h-RAT/Willy_Firmware_V2_ESP32_Flipper_Zero_Alternative/SD/README.md

-Place the “asset” folder at the root of your SD card.
+Place these folders at the root of your SD card.